Extension theory approach in the stability of the standing waves for the NLS equation with point interactions on a star graph: Preliminaries

-To our knowledge such type of interaction has never been studied for NLS on the star graph.
-In this connection one of the principal aims of this paper is to establish some results about the existence and stability of standing wave solutions of \eqref{NLS_graph'}.
+To our knowledge such type of interaction has never been studied for the NLS equation on the star graph.
+In this connection one of the principal aims of this paper is to establish some results on the existence and the orbital stability of standing wave solutions to \eqref{NLS_graph'}.

+In Section 4 we consider the following NLS equations with logarithmic nonlinearity on the star graph (NLS-log-$\delta$ and NLS-log-$\delta'$ equation):

+Model \eqref{NLS_graph_log1} has been studied in \cite{Ard16}.
+In particular, the author showed well-posedness of the Cauchy problem in the Banach space $W_{\mathcal{E}}(\mathcal{G})$ (see Theorem \ref{well_log_graph}), and studied stability properties of the ground state for the corresponding stationary equation.

-\subsection{Review of the results on orbital stability for NLS equation with point interactions.}
+\subsection{Review of the results on the orbital stability for the NLS equation with point interactions on a star graph.}

+Crucial role in the orbital stability analysis of standing waves is played by the symmetries of NLS equation \eqref{NLS_graph_ger} (and \eqref{NLS_log_graph_ger}) The basic symmetry associated to the mentioned equation is phase invariance, namely, if $ \mathbf{U}$ is a solution of \eqref{NLS_graph_ger} then $ e^{i\theta}\mathbf{U}$ is also a solution for any $ \theta\in [0,2\pi)$.
+Thus, it is reasonable to define orbital stability as follows (for models \eqref{NLS_graph_ger} and \eqref{NLS_log_graph_ger}).